royalcourtbd/flutter-development-tools/README.md

 ### Flutter project not detected
 Make sure you're running commands from the root of a Flutter project (where `pubspec.yaml` exists).

+### AI commit message generation fails
+- Check your internet connection
+- Verify the Gemini API key in `gemini_api.py`
+- Make sure you have git changes to analyze
+- Try running `python3 gemini_api.py` to test the API connection

 ## 🎯 Features

+### Core Features
 - ✅ **Cross-platform** - Works on macOS, Linux, Windows
 - ✅ **Global access** - Use from any Flutter project directory
 - ✅ **Auto-updates** - Edit once, use everywhere